Everything About Insignia TV Closed Caption Won’t Turn Off

 The 21st Century Communications Act

-The CVAA requires that video programming made available through television and the internet, has to include closed captions so that it should reach everybody, especially the deaf and hard of hearing.
+The CVAA requires that video programming made available through television and the internet has to include closed captions so that it should reach everybody, especially the deaf and hard of hearing.
+This law applies not only to traditional TV broadcasts but also to online streaming content, expanding its reach in the digital age.
+It ensures that modern technology doesn’t leave behind individuals who rely on captioning for access to media.

 FCC Regulating TV Closed Captioning